parseablehq/parseable/README.md

 </div>

 Parseable is a **cloud native, log analytics platform, with a focus on performance & resource efficiency**.
-Parseable is useful for use cases where **complete data ownership, privacy, and performance are paramount**.
+Parseable is useful for use cases where **complete data ownership, security and privacy are paramount**.

 To experience Parseable UI, checkout [demo.parseable.com ↗︎](https://demo.parseable.com/login?q=eyJ1c2VybmFtZSI6ImFkbWluIiwicGFzc3dvcmQiOiJhZG1pbiJ9).
 You can also view the [demo video ↗︎](https://www.parseable.com/video.mp4).

-## :zap: QuickStart
+## QuickStart :zap:

 <details>
-<summary><a href="https://www.parseable.com/docs/docker-quick-start">Run Parseable in local disk mode with Docker</a></summary>
+<summary><a href="https://www.parseable.com/docs/docker-quick-start">Docker Image</a></summary>
 <p>

 You can <a href="https://www.parseable.com/docs/docker-quick-start">get started with Parseable Docker</a> with a simple Docker run and then send data via cURL to understand how you can ingest data to Parseable.
 Below is the command to run Parseable in local storage mode with Docker.